MediaComem/comem-webdev/subjects/unix-admin/README.md

 * A **person**, like Alice or Bob.
 * A **system service**, like a MySQL database or an SSH server.

-Linux maintains a list of user accounts representing these people and system services, each with a different **name** such as `alice`, `bob` or `sshd`.
+A Unix system maintains a list of user accounts representing these people and system services, each with a different **name** such as `alice`, `bob` or `sshd`.
 Each of these user accounts is also identified by a **numerical user ID (or UID)**.

-> Note that one person may have multiple user accounts on a Linux system,
+> Note that one person may have multiple user accounts on a Unix system,
 > as long as they each have a different name.

 ### User access